-There are many exercises that can be done to improve calf strength.
+Many exercises can be done to improve calf strength.
 One way is to target the muscles around the heel and ankle.

 Additionally, it can be improved with calf raises using an elevated platform or weight machine.

 Some common calf-building workouts are seated calf raises, standing calf raises etc.

 Calf workouts at home

 The best exercise for calves is the basic calf raises or toe raises.
 The best calf exercises are very simple to do and to progress, you should add more weights to this.
-If you have dumbbells then pick them and hold them while doing standing calves raises.
+If you have dumbbells then pick them and hold them while doing standing calf raises.

 Why are calves the hardest muscle to build?

 In reality, you are practically bound by your genes when it comes to calf muscles.
-But short speed runs, and calves raises will help you with building calves.
-So running does build calves, not as in huge margin that you expect it to do.
+But short-speed runs, and calf raises will help you with building calves.
+So running does build calves, not as in a huge margin that you expect it to do.